Couples who take my meditation lessons often ask for techniques that they can use to help them with fertility and pregnancy.

 - Sit comfortably with good posture.
 Make sure your spine is straight but relaxed.
 Close your eyes.

-32 weeks into term, the placenta begins to carry hormones from the mother’s blood into the fetal environment.
-The stress hormones adrenaline and cortisol and can send negative signals to the fetal environment.
+Thirty-two weeks into term, the placenta begins to carry hormones from the mother’s blood into the fetal environment.
+The stress hormones adrenaline and cortisol can send negative signals to the fetal environment.
 This is not ideal.

 2: Labor Meditation Technique

 During labor, meditate on your breath.
 Imagine that your breath is a wave of the ocean coming and going.
-Visualize a relaxing beach and watch the wave of your breath coming and going.
+Visualize a relaxing beach and watch the wave of your breath come and go.

 3: Loving Kindness

 Loving Kindness is one of the best types of meditation for fertility because, according to meditation teacher Sharon Salzberg, it creates warm feelings of compassion and emotional support, which reduces the impact of stress on the body.

-3: Guided Meditation To Get Pregnant
+3: Guided Meditation

 Sometimes the most relaxing thing in the world is just to sit back and have someone else lead you through the meditation.
-When you use guided meditation to get pregnant you simply listen to someone else’s words and allow them to relax you.
+When you use guided meditation you simply listen to someone else’s words and allow them to relax you.

-5: Daily Mantras For Pregnancy
+5: Mantras for Pregnancy